 Student Spotlight: Hawkeye Marching Band’s Golden Girls

-University of Iowa Hawkeye Marching Band’s Golden Girls Kylene Spanbauer and Ella McDaniel talk about their unique experience twirling together in the same position.
+The University of Iowa Hawkeye Marching Band’s Golden Girls, Kylene Spanbauer and Ella McDaniel, talk about their unique experience twirling together in the same position.

 October 26, 2021

-The position of the Golden Girl in the University of Iowa’s Hawkeye Marching Band has traditionally been held by just one twirler, but for the first time since 1987, this year it is held by two.
+The position of the Golden Girl in the University of Iowa’s Hawkeye Marching Band has traditionally been held by just one twirler but now — for the first time since 1987 — it is held by two.

 Senior Golden Girl Kylene Spanbauer is originally from Fond du Lac, Wisconsin, where she spent her childhood baton twirling and participating in competitions.
 After coming to a Hawkeye football game her freshman year of high school, she knew she wanted to be the UI’s Golden Girl.